crodjer/qotr/README.rst

 your friends.
 The messages are encrypted before they leave your browser.
 The QOTR servers cannot understand what is being said.

-For chats 256 bit AES-CES encryption is used.
+For chats 256 bit AES-CBC encryption is used.
 The key generation happens in the browser.
 To keep it easy to share a chat room, the password is provided as a location hash.
 Browsers do not send a location hash to the server.

 Try it out at the `demo server  <https://qotr.herokuapp.com/>`_.